link1905/system-design-101/content/docs/system-administration/system-recovery.md

 This ensures maximum reliability and durability, as the data on disk is always up-to-date with acknowledged changes.
-If the system crashes, no acknowledged data is lost.

 However, hard disks are significantly slower than memory.
 Writing to disk for every operation can be complex and slow,